 Research and photocopying related to Lithuanian passport applications, as well as intensive genealogical research, is conducted on a fee-based schedule.
 For extensive research using our records, we will supply the contact details of an experienced independent researcher.

-Please note, the link that follows is a guide to the broader collections of manuscripts held by the University of Cape Town, which includes the collections held in the Kaplan Centre store.
+Please note, the link that follows is a guide to the collections of manuscripts and archives held by the University of Cape Town, which includes the collections held in the Kaplan Centre store.

 Rates and Fees: